 In order to leave an impact, you need to play the game where you have the best chance to win.
 This means choosing work that lies inside of what Hendricks calls your “Zone of Genius.”

 Hendricks outlines that there are four categories that your work falls into:

-- Zone Of Incompetence – This is the type of work that you suck at, and that many people do better than you.
+- Zone Of Incompetence – This is the type of work that will have you saying, “why do I suck at everything?”
+It’s work that many people can and will do better than you.

 - Zone of Competence – You can get by and hold your own at these tasks, but others are more proficient than you.

 - Zone of Excellence – You’re highly skilled at these tasks, few can hold a candle to you

 - Zone of Genius – You’re literally the best in the world at this type of work